vmware-tanzu/tanzu-dev-portal/content/guides/spring-for-graphql-security/index.md

 1. Disable Cross-Site Request Forgery (CSRF)
 2. The user should be authenticated for any request in the application.
-3. Spring Security will never create an HttpSession and it will never use it to obtain the SecurityContext
+3. Spring Security will never create an HttpSession and it will never use it to obtain the Security Context
 4. Spring Security’s HTTP Basic Authentication support is enabled by default.
-However, as soon as any servlet-based configuration is provided, HTTP Basic must be explicitly provided.
+However, as soon as any servlet based configuration is provided, HTTP Basic must be explicitly provided.

 With this configuration in place restart the application and visit [http://localhost:8080/graphiql](http://localhost:8080/graphiql) and you will be presented with a browser login dialog.
 If you enter the username `user` and the generated password from the console you should be able to see the GraphiQL tool.